jellbrid/jellbrid/README.md

       "jellyfinMediaId" that maps the show to to jellyfin.
 We can pull episode information from jellyfin (what we have) and compare to what's missing in Overseerr, giving us what we need
+- TODO: inspect the RD cached results more closely. sometimes, the instantAvailability results contain a sub-dict of files that seems to indicate that files within that subdict could be instantly-downloaded separately from everything else. i.e. "fba8d22d247726db32dc03911984008315656856" - X
+- make RDBC file selection rules pluggable - X
+  - RDBC
+    - rdbc.has_cached(s["infoHash"]
+    - if (len(files) / len(request.episodes)) < 0.8
+    - if len(files) != 1
+    - collecting filenames/fileids based on extension
+  - TC
+    - if not tc.contains_full_season(s, request.season_id) - X